kenbrittain/kenbrittain.github.io/music/fish.md

 ---
 title: Fish
 layout: page
+back: "/music/index.html"
 ---

 This is the music that I listened to after Fish announced his final album.
 I might get grief for including [Internal Exile][exile] and [Suits][suits] so high in this list but I cannot get those out of my rotation.
 I have included some of the Marillion because, let's face it, he was voice of that band, but his solo music shines.

 | Title                                         |  Type  | Year |
 | :-------------------------------------------- | :----: | :--: |